Snowy0521/Razavi_Electronics_Notes/02_Doping_Drift.md

-# Razavi Electronics 1, Lec 2, Dopling, Drift
+# Razavi Electronics 1, Lec 2, Doping, Drift

 This is my note for the electronics from razavi, I hope I can keep going it!!!